 Obviously this new attitude toward work has implications for organizations.
-If the job-seeker is looking for more autonomy in his or her career, and is willing to trade the old promise of "job security" in a structured and hierarchical organization for more creativity and "job ownership" in a less structured, more free-flowing organization, then companies and institutions must respond.
-Organizations need to provide jobs that are less "set in concrete" and more able to take advantage of changing circumstances.
+If the job-seeker is looking for more autonomy in his or her career, and is willing to trade the old promise of "job security" in a structured and organized environment for more creativity and "job ownership" in a less structured, more free-flowing organization, then companies and institutions must respond.
+Organizations need to provide jobs that are less set in stone and more able to adjust to changing circumstances.
 Jobs need to be less fixed and more fluid.

-The best new job opportunities in the 21st century, then, will be those that
+The best new job opportunities in the 21st century